Viagra and Levitra: What's the Difference?

 April 24, 2021

-Levitra and Viagra® are both a specific class of medication that is known as PDE5 inhibitors.
-The way that they work is by relaxing the smooth muscles and tissues of the penis in order to increase blood flow, which will help to achieve and maintain erections more easily during sexual activities.
+Levitra and Viagra® are both a specific class of medication known as PDE5 inhibitors.
+The way that they work is by relaxing the smooth muscles and tissues in the penis in order to increase blood flow.
+This helps to achieve and maintain erections more easily during sexual activities.

 In addition to treating erectile dysfunction, sildenafil can be used as a potential treatment for high blood pressure, due to its effects on arterial blood flow.
 However, vardenafil is used exclusively for treating erectile dysfunction and as of yet is not currently used to treat any other conditions.